Sign InSign Up

 Do people with paranoid personality disorder should be trusted?

-You must understand that paranoid personality disorder is a mental health condition, and people suffering from this disorder should not be judged or humiliated due to their symptoms.
+It’s crucial to recognize that PPD is a mental health condition and sufferers should not be condemned or shamed due to their symptoms.

 Do people with paranoid personality disorder get better with time?